Subham5082/subham/README.md

 # subham
-to create that file read prepose
+to create that file read prepose.